M-2499/Data_Movie_Analytics/README.md

 ## Usage

 1. Open the Jupyter Notebook: `jupyter notebook`
-2. Navigate to the `analysis.ipynb` file
+2. Navigate to the `.ipynb_checkpoints/movie_prediction_model-checkpoint.ipynb.` file
 3. Run each cell to perform the analysis and build the machine learning model.

-## Contributing

-We welcome contributions!
-If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License